cgutie256/osticket-prereqs/README.md

 <br />
 <img src="https://github.com/user-attachments/assets/a2a1f876-5143-4dba-906e-3957a229ff87" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 Go to Control Panel and turn on Internet Information Services.
 After that, expand the World Wide Web Services section, then go to Application Development Features and make sure the CGI option is checked.
-Once that’s done, hit OK
+Once that’s done, hit OK.

 </p>